neovim/neovim.github.io/_posts/2016-11-01-newsletter.md

 - With ZyX's [eval.c refactor](https://github.com/neovim/neovim/pull/5119)
-  the monolithic `eval.c` will be separated into [modules](https://github.com/neovim/neovim/issues/5081#issuecomment-234772243), marking a point where Neovim's VimL implementation diverges from Vim's.
-This will be the world's second **alternative VimL implementation** (ZyX's [VimL-to-Lua PR](https://github.com/neovim/neovim/pull/243) was the first).
+  the monolithic `eval.c` will be separated into [modules](https://github.com/neovim/neovim/issues/5081#issuecomment-234772243), marking a point where Neovim's Vimscript implementation diverges from Vim's.
+This will be the world's second **alternative Vimscript implementation** (ZyX's [VimL-to-Lua PR](https://github.com/neovim/neovim/pull/243) was the first).
 - [Extended marks](https://github.com/neovim/neovim/pull/5031) will give plugin
   authors more powerful and flexible marks.